UACES Graduate Forum Conference 2018

 Read about & hear from participants at last year's conference in Newcastle.

-UACES is able to offer up to 140 GBP funding towards travel and accommodation expenses to/from Leuven (for a maximum of 50 delegates).
+UACES is able to offer up to 140 GBP funding towards travel and accommodation expenses to/from Leuven (for a maximum of 50 paper-givers).

-Please read the full Terms and Conditions of Funding before submitting an abstract/proposal.
+Please read the full Terms and Conditions of Funding.